Jaseci-Labs/jaseci/docs/docs/md/docs/tutorials/rpg_game.md

 }
 ```

-This program will now generate two consecutive maps and print them on the terminal. by running this jac file using ```jac run``` you can simply test your program.
+This program will now generate two consecutive maps and print them on the terminal. by running this jac file using ```jac run level_manager.jac``` you can simply test your program.

 ## A full scale game demo